fluxninja/aperture/docs/content/integrations/gateway/kong.md

 import CodeBlock from '@theme/CodeBlock';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
-import {apertureVersion, apertureVersionWithOutV} from '../../../apertureVersion.js';
+import {apertureVersion, apertureVersionWithOutV} from '../../apertureVersion.js';
 ```

 Integrating Aperture with Kong using Custom plugins.

 ## Introduction

-Custom plugins are Lua scripts that can be executed within Kong to extend its
+Aperture can be integrated with Kong using Custom plugins, which are Lua scripts
+that can be executed within Kong to extend its functionality.
+The Aperture
-functionality.
-The Aperture Custom plugin can be downloaded from the <a
+Custom plugin can be downloaded from the <a
 href={`https://github.com/fluxninja/aperture/releases/tag/${apertureVersion}`}>Aperture
 Release Page</a>.